tskj/typescript-json-decoder/README.md

 Look at that: actual, type safe, automatic parsing of a date encoded as a Json string.

-At his point I went a little crazy implementing fun datastructures.
+At his point I went a little crazy implementing fun data structures.
 How about a dictionary?
 A dictionary is a map from strings to your type `T`, that is, the type `Map<string, T>`.
 The function `dict` then takes a decoder of `T` and creates a decoder which parses *JavaScript object literals* as maps.
 Take a look at the following example to understand how it works.

 ```typescript
 import { dict } from 'typescript-json-decoder';